 ADVISOR

 DATE

 TO:

 Your application to enter the Teacher Education Program has been approved.

 Your application to enter the Teacher Education Program has been approved.
 Please consider the following suggestions:

 Your application to enter the Teacher Education Program has been deferred until you meet the following requirements:

-Your application to enter the Teacher Education Program has been deferred until you meet the following requirements:

-Your application to enter the Teacher Education Program has been deferred until you meet the following requirements:
+Your application to enter the Teacher Education Program has been rejected.

 Chairman, Teacher Education Committee

 cc: Director Advisor Student